A DUI involving Marijuana Can Require an Interlock

-A criminal defendant facing a DUI marijuana will have two cases.
+A criminal defendant facing a marijuana DUI in Colorado will typically have two separate cases.
+The first is the criminal case involving the allegation of driving under the influence.
+To understand the penalties and defenses involved, visit our Colorado DUI Defense Attorney page.
 The first is a obviously a criminal case.
 This is dealing with the actual allegation of driving under influence.
 A court sentencing a defendant for this criminal offense can impose jail time, fine them, or place them on probation.

 A criminal court will not have the ability to revoke a defendant’s privileges to drive.
 The that will happen is a Judge will instruct a defendant to not drive without a valid license.

 The driving privileges are handled by the Department of Revenue.
 The department of revenue oversees the Department of Motor Vehicles.
 Colorado law permits the DMV to revoke the driving privileges of a defendant in certain circumstances.
-Driving privileges are revoked in accordance with the Colorado Express Consent Statute.
+Driving privileges are revoked in accordance with Colorado’s Express Consent Law, which governs chemical testing after DUI arrests

 These two cases are not connected.
 Certainly, the defenses to each are similar and related.
 However, the outcome of one does not impact the outcome of your case.